pymssql/pymssql/docs/ref/pymssql.rst

             Cursor.execute(operation, params)

-    *operation* is a string and *params*, if specified, is a simple value, a tuple, or ``None``.
+    *operation* is a string and *params*, if specified, is a simple value, a tuple, a dict, or ``None``.

     Performs the operation against the database, possibly replacing parameter placeholders with provided values.
 This should be preferred method of creating SQL commands, instead of concatenating strings manually, what makes a potential of `SQL Injection attacks`_.
-This method accepts the same formatting as Python's builtin :ref:`string interpolation operator
+This method accepts formatting similar to Python's builtin :ref:`string interpolation operator
     <python:string-formatting>`.
+However, since formatting and type conversion is handled
+    internally, only the ``%s`` placeholder is supported.

+    Keyed placeholders are supported if you provide a dict for *params*.

     If you call ``execute()`` with one argument, the ``%`` sign loses its special meaning, so you can use it as usual in your query string, for